- Spa area

 Exit stop: Hohenschwangau - Neuschwanstein Castle

-From the exit of the Hotel Schlosskrone turn left and follow the footpath straight over Augustenstraße into Bahnhofstraße.
+From the exit of the Hotel Schlosskrone turn right and follow the footpath straight over Augustenstraße into Bahnhofstraße.
 A few meters further on you will find the Füssen bus station - right next to the Füssen central station.

 By taxi: about 3.9 km - drive about 8 minutes.